ollipekka/gdx-soundboard/README.md

 ### Contribute

 Need an effect?
 Want to fix a bug?
 Want to change the format?
 Pull requests and issues are welcome.

+### ToDo
+- Refactor MusicEvent to MusicState which can hold multiple tracks.

 ### Credits